-You will later be sent a letter in the post with your child’s results.
-If you are concerned, you can speak to a school nurse/healthy weight specialist nurse, who can offer advice.
+If you are concerned with your child`s weight, you can speak to a school nurse or Lambeth healthy weight specialist nurse, who can offer advice.

 Frequently asked questions about the National Child Measurement Programme.